kleinesfilmroellchen/spcasm/doc/src/usage.md

           [default: 1000]

   -f, --output-format <OUTPUT_FORMAT>
-          Format to output to.
+          Format to output to

-          - elf: Output the binary data within a .data section of an ELF file.

-          - plain: Output just the binary data.

-          - hexdump: Dump hexadecimal representation in a pretty format like in a hex editor.

           [default: elf]

-          [possible values: elf, plain, hex-dump]
+          Possible values:
+          - elf:      Output the binary data within a .data section of an ELF file
+          - plain:    Output just the binary data
+          - hex-dump: Dump hexadecimal representation in a pretty format like in a hex editor

   -d, --dump-references
           Dump all references and their final values / locations